 Datadog Live Containers enable real-time visibility into all containers across your environment.
 Taking inspiration from bedrock tools like htop and ctop, Live Containers give you complete coverage of your container infrastructure, in a continuously updated table with resource metrics at two-second resolution and faceted search.
-Coupled with Datadog’s integrations with Docker, Kubernetes, ECS, and other container technologies, plus our built-in tagging of dynamic components, this new Live Container view provides a detailed overview of your containers’ health, resource consumption, and deployment in real time:
+Coupled with Integrations for Docker, Kubernetes, ECS, and other container technologies, plus built-in tagging of dynamic components, this new Live Container view provides a detailed overview of your containers’ health, resource consumption, and deployment in real time:

 After deploying the Docker Agent, no other configuration is necessary.

 Note: To collect container information in the standard install rather than with the Docker Agent, the dd-agent user must have permissions to access docker.sock.